A deck/porch requires a building permit if it is:

-Even where a building permit is not required by the Town, the structure must still comply with the Zoning By-law and be constructed in accordance with the Ontario Building Code.
+Even where a building permit is not required by the Town, the structure must still comply with the Zoning By-law and be constructed in accordance with Ontario's Building Code.

 Make sure you can build the deck or porch you want by consulting:

 - Town of Georgina, Septic System Approvals: If your property is serviced by a septic system, your deck or porch must be located away from your septic.
-Please contact the Building Division by email at email@example.com regarding the location of your septic system.
+Please email the Building Division regarding the location of your septic system.

 Design is the next step.
 You will need a set of construction drawings to submit to the Building Division for review before a permit can be issued and construction can begin.